 "The fight between carnival and lent", Pieter Bruegel the Elder, 1559 (Wikipedia).

-The perennial fight between lent (representing prohibition and profane time) and carnival
+the perennial fight between lent (representing prohibition and profane time) and carnival

-(representing transgression and sacred time) is the perfect anthropological metaphor for our times.
+(representing transgression and sacred time) is the perfect anthropological metaphor for our

 thamelry@bio.ku.dk